The Forest Adventure Pass

 National Recreation Passes

 There are several pass options to consider.
-To make the best choice on which pass to purchase, you should consider your recreation plans for the year:
+To make the best choice on which pass to purchase, you should think about your recreation plans for the next year:

-- Are you a frequent visitor to one or more sites? a multi-day pass or annual pass that covers a forest or region may be the best option.
+• Or if you're a frequent visitor to one or more sites, a multi-day pass or annual pass that covers a forest or region may be the best buy.

 The USGS Store provides Frequently Asked Questions about Recreational Passes.
 For more information about permits and passes, see our national Recreation Fees and Passes website.